Construction for the Cedar Hills Park improvements will begin on July 9, 2018. Read more here.

-The project is now in the Construction Document and Permitting phase!
-The project received land use approval from the Beaverton Planning Commission in July 2017.
-The Beaverton School District’s (BSD) William Walker Elementary School project also received land use approval in July.
-Design consultants for both projects are now preparing construction documents for Site Development permitting anticipated in winter 2017/18.
+The Cedar Hills Park Redevelopment project received land use approval from the Beaverton Planning Commission in July 2017.
+The Beaverton School District’s William Walker Elementary School project also received land use approval at the same time.

-Both districts continue to collaborate on a partnership to share the cost of public improvements to Cedar Hills Boulevard, including a new signalized intersection at Huntington Avenue proposed to improve overall traffic circulation and site access.
+Both districts have continued to collaborate on a partnership to share the cost of public improvements to Cedar Hills Boulevard, including the widening of Cedar Hills Boulevard along the park's frontage for new left turn lanes and a new signalized intersection at Huntington Avenue, all proposed to improve overall traffic circulation and site access.

 Cedar Hills Park Closed For Construction

-In preparation for general construction to begin this summer 2018, THPRD is closing Cedar Hills Park on January 8th, 2018 except for a pedestrian pathway along the north side of the park from William Walker Elementary School (Lynnfield Lane) to Cedar Hills Boulevard.
-Please note during the closure, fencing will be erected around the park for public safety.
+In preparation for general construction to begin in summer 2018, THPRD officially closed Cedar Hills Park on January 8th, 2018.
+A pedestrian pathway was left open along the north side of the park for public access from William Walker Elementary School (Lynnfield Lane) to Cedar Hills Boulevard.
+Coinciding with the closure of William Walker Elementary on June 19, 2018 and in order to complete the public street and park improvements, the pedestrian path has now been closed as well.
+Please note that Cedar Hills Park will remain closed throughout the 2018-19 construction period, and that fencing has been erected around the entire park for public safety.

-Once the park closes on January 8th, a tree contractor will begin removing trees in prepartion for the park and public street improvements.
-The tree work is expected to be completed in early February 2018.
-Orange fencing will be erected and maintained throughout construction to help protect all trees to remain.
+Once the park closed in January 2018, tree removals were completed throughout the park in prepartion for the park and public street improvements.
+Orange fencing was be erected and will be maintained throughout construction to help protect all trees to remain.

 For more information on the park closure, click here.
 Also En español.